 Here we look at power based relationships, and the ways in which a teacher can elicit positive (or negative) behavioral patterns.
+This is crucial as students look to the teacher as a model for how to use the language.
 Group formations and how they inﬂuence motivation are also studied, as well as creating a cohesive classroom environment to encourage learner autonomy.

 There are three recognized categories of power based relationships: coercive, reward based and referent based.
 Coercive power is an authoritarian style of power and involves using punishment as a form of behavior modiﬁcation.
 It is not seen as a desirable power trait, especially in an ESL classroom when learning should be fun and all inclusive.